-These investment plans are essentially of two types, Unit Linked Insurance Plans or ULIPs that provides returns based on market performance, and traditional endowment plans that offer a lump sum or annuity payout at the end of the investment policy term when the life insurance investment policy matures.
-Both these types of savings schemes or investment plans offer a policyholder life cover and a savings option but differ in their construct.
+These plans are essentially of two types, Unit Linked Insurance Plans or ULIPs that provides returns based on market performance, and traditional endowment plans that offer a lump sum or annuity payout at the end of the policy term when the life insurance policy matures.
+These type of saving scheme or investments offer life coverage and returns but differ in their construct.

-The best investment plans invest the premium as paid by the policyholder in the stock market and gives them returns which are comparatively volatile as they depend on the performance of the stock markets – debt or equity.
+A good financial plan with returns and life coverage invest the premium as paid by the policyholder in the stock market and gives them returns which are comparatively volatile as they depend on the performance of the stock markets.
 Whereas, an endowment plan offers lower but safer returns.
-However, a customer does not get to know where they are saving money or it is being invested due to the opaque construct of endowment plans, unlike ULIPs where they know where their money is being put.
+However, a customer does not get to know where they are saving money or it is being further used due to the opaque construct of endowment plans, unlike ULIPs where they know where their fund is being put.
 ULIPs offer customers the option to check the status of their investments through a figure called the Net Asset Value (NAV), among others.
-That’s why a ULIP is also known a best investment plan.

 Nonetheless, endowment plans have their benefits.
-Where ULIPs give the investment policyholder a lot more flexibility and transparency, endowment plans act as a guaranteed savings plan option as they offer definite returns.
+Where ULIPs give the policyholder a lot more flexibility and transparency, endowment plans act as a guaranteed return plan option as they offer definite profits.